Cyber.bet is the latest addition to the ranks of esports-focused bookmakers.

 What esports can I bet on?

 Cyberbet’s betting offers revolve around a handful of first-person shooters (FPS) and multiplayer online battle arena (MOBA) games.
-With that, you can only explore Cyberbet CSGO, Dota 2, Overwatch, and League of Legends markets.
+With that, you can explore Cyberbet CSGO, Dota 2, Overwatch, League of Legends, Call of Duty, StarCraft II and Hearthstone markets.
 Now, this isn’t a huge deal to most gamblers—after all, these are some of the most popular games in the esports industry—but it can feel limiting if you want to branch out to other titles.
 It’s worth noting that Cyber.bet is still a very young platform, so it’s entirely possible that it will expand its esports coverage to include games like FIFA, Hearthstone, StarCraft 2, and Rocket League.

 What kinds of bet are offered on esports?